Analysis | Twelve NFL teams have never won the Super Bowl. A few of them have a real chance this year.

 Closest call — Of these three teams, none of which have been to a Super Bowl (in fairness, the Texans have only been around since 2002 and the Jaguars since 1995), Jacksonville had the best chance but blew a fourth-quarter lead in the AFC championship game after the 2017 season.

-Outlook — It only seemed appropriate to group this trio together, because their combined percentage chance of reaching the Super Bowl this season is roughly equivalent to the number of times they have gotten there in the past.
+Outlook — It only seemed appropriate to group this trio together because their combined percentage chance of reaching the Super Bowl this season is roughly equivalent to the number of times they have gotten there in the past.